Red Beauty Kiwi

 Edible Qualities

-Red Beauty Kiwi is a woody vine that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Red Beauty Kiwi is a woody vine that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces small green oval fruit which are usually ready for picking from late summer to mid fall.
 The fruits have a sweet taste.

 The fruit are most often used in the following ways: